 The best bios are often concise (around 200–300 words), so you don't have a lot of room to play around.
 But a single sentence that tees your reader up and provides context for the accomplishments that follow could make the rest of your bio that much more persuasive.

 Take Lena Axelsson's bio, for instance.
 She's a marriage and family therapist -- a job where empathy and compassion are a big part of the job description.
 That's why she chooses to open her bio with a great introductory sentence: "When human beings experience trauma or severe life stressors, it is not uncommon for their lives to unravel."

 Then, she goes into why she's passionate about her job, how she helps her clients, and how she caters her approach to each individual patient.
 The necessary educational information is left for the end, after the reader has been hooked.

 Your bio doesn't have to be super serious, nor does it have to start with a joke.
-This bio shows how you can capture your reader's attention by being empathetic or telling a brief story.
+This bio shows how you can capture your reader's attention by being empathetic and showing how that empathy shapes a valuable professional.

 Mark Levy is a small business owner who's taken a more traditional approach to the professional bio on his website -- but in a way that takes care to speak to his intended audience.

 What we love about his bio is the way he's set it up: On his business' "About" page, he's listed two biographies, which he's labeled "Mark Levy's Biography #1" and "Mark Levy's Biography #2."